 (d) parties proceed to Court.

 It is important to remember that most people attend mediation with a desire to resolve their issues.
-In the event that an agreement is reached it is also possible for the agreement to be drafted and signed on the day.
+If agreement is reached, it is also possible for the agreement to be drafted and signed on the day.

 It is often preferable that mediation is undertaken as an alternative to court.

 Merridy Elphick is committed to facilitating meaningful mediations that balance the needs of all parties and avoid expensive and unnecessary court costs.